Recoil: Including the ejected gas

 Before the projectile leaves the gun barrel, it obturates the bore and "plugs up" the expanding gas generated by the propellant combustion behind it.
-This means the gas is essentially contained within a closed system and acts as a neutral element in the overall momentum of the system's physics.
+This means that the gas is essentially contained within a closed system and acts as a neutral element in the overall momentum of the system's physics.
 However, when the projectile exits the barrel, this functional seal is removed and the highly energetic bore gas is suddenly free to exit the muzzle and expand in the form of a supersonic shockwave (which can be often fast enough to momentarily overtake the projectile and affect its flight dynamics), creating a phenomenon known as the muzzle blast.
 The forward vector of this blast creates a jet propulsion effect that exerts back upon the barrel, and creates an additional momentum on top of the backward momentum generated by the projectile before it exits the gun.

 The overall recoil applied to the firearm is equal and opposite to the total forward momentum of not only the projectile, but also the ejected gas.
 Likewise, the recoil energy given to the firearm is affected by the ejected gas.
 By conservation of mass, the mass of the ejected gas will be equal to the original mass of the propellant (assuming complete burning).
 As a rough approximation, the ejected gas can be considered to have an effective exit velocity of $\alpha V_0$ where $V_0$ is the muzzle velocity of the projectile and $\alpha$ is approximately constant.
 The total momentum $p_e$ of the propellant and projectile will then be: